fate4gle/MirrorLabs/README.md

 - MirrorLabs_HL2 directory, derivative of the desktop version for Augmented Reality using Microsoft Hololens (0.18362 or higher)
 - MirrorLabs_Android directory, derivative of the desktop version for AR/VR using Android based systems
 - Networking directory, here a safe (encrypted) network communication is established, including a sample project (`Mirror-Networking_encrypted MP`) and a necessary Openssl (`Win64OpenSSL-1_0_2u.exe`) executable.
--DTStacks directory, the new, MQTT-based, communication module including a comprehensive library of common ROS messages and sample publishers/subscribers
+- DTStacks directory, the new, MQTT-based, communication module including a comprehensive library of common ROS messages and sample publishers/subscribers

 ## How to use
 To get started with the Mirrorlabs framework, the external elements need to be perpared.
 This can eiter be conducted before, after or in parallel to working on the unity projet itself.
 Below  two ways of perparing the external link are described, follow along and the project will be working in no time.